Do you have an idea for a project that benefits Eagle Rock? The ERNC can help make it happen!

 One of the ERNC’s roles is to support projects that benefit the community and enhance the neighborhood for ALL Eagle Rock residents.
 We provide funding for these projects in either of two ways: Neighborhood Purpose Grants, where we grant funds to a nonprofit or public school for a project that they will complete on their own, or Community Improvement Projects, where the ERNC pays for items directly and usually plays a partnership role with an individual, group, or institution (you don’t have to be a nonprofit/school).

-No matter which option you choose, in order for the ERNC to vote on and fund your project, you must work with an ERNC board member to present the project at an ERNC board meeting, and we must receive complete and accurate documentation for your NPG application or CIP proposal.
+No matter which option you choose, in order for the ERNC to vote on and fund your project, you must present the project at an ERNC board meeting, and we must receive complete and accurate documentation for your NPG application or CIP proposal before we can vote on the project.
+We encourage you to work with an ERNC board member to help complete your application.

 To receive funding for your project: